sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 user,admin
 {% endhighlight %}

-Once the GDELT data is ingested, you should see a visibility label when you scan the table:
+Once the GDELT data is ingested, you should see a visibility label in square brackets when you scan the table through the Accumulo shell:

 {% highlight bash %}
 myuser@mycloud> table gdelt_auths